 - Registration of OOA patients is ultimately a voluntary decision by the practice, and the implications of registering patients needs to be carefully considered before offering the service.

 - You should only proceed if it is in the patient's best interests, and the patient should understand the potential implications.

-This guidance was correct at publication 31/03/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 31/03/2017.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.